 The following categories were taken (chiefly) from the textbook-Shermerhorn (Chapter 18).
-Identify at least one issue from the video clip for (relevant) cells below.
+Identify an issue from the video for each cell below (not all cells may be relevant).

 Communication Process Issue(s)/Example(s) from the Movie

 Encode (Sender)

 The Message

 Decode (Receiver)

 Feedback

 Noise